AKROGIS/Park-Observer/Park Observer/Documentation/Protocol Specification.md

 ### dialog
 Provides the look and feel of the attribute editing form presented to the user.
+A dialog is not required, but the attributes cannot be edited without one.
+If a dialog is present, then there must be at least one section in the dialog and one element in the section.
+Most elements in the dialog will refer to an attribute in the list of mission attributes.
+It is an error if a dialog element refers to an attribute that is not in the list.
+The dialog format
-Required if the mission has attributes.
-There should be one element in the dialog for each attribute that will be displayed and/or edited in the form.
-This format was due to the selection of [QuickDialog](https://github.com/escoz/QuickDialog) as the form editor.
+is due to the selection of [QuickDialog](https://github.com/escoz/QuickDialog) as the form editor.
 While QuickDialog may have supported more properties than defined below, the following are the only ones typically used by ParkObserver, and the only ones that will be supported in the future.